Sharpness-Aware Data Poisoning Attack: Introduction

-To overcome this challenge, we introduce a novel attack method, \textit{\textbf{S}harpness-\textbf{A}ware Data \textbf{P}oisoning \textbf{A}ttack (\ourmodel)}.
-In this method, we aim to inject poisoning samples, which optimizes the poisoning effect of the ``worst'' re-trained model.
+In this work, we introduce a new attack strategy, \textit{\textbf{S}harpness-\textbf{A}ware Data \textbf{P}oisoning \textbf{A}ttack (\ourmodel)}.
+In this method, we aim to inject poisoning samples, which \textbf{optimizes the poisoning effect of the approximately ``worst'' re-trained model}.
 In other words, even the worst re-trained model (which achieves the relatively worst poisoning effect) can have a strong poisoning effect.
-In this way, with a high possibility, the re-trained model can converge to a point where the poisoning effect presents.
 Furthermore, we find that this strategy can be successfully accomplished by tackling the victim model's loss landscape sharpness~\citep{foret2020sharpness}.
 Notably, the loss landscape sharpness is more frequently used to explain the generalization characteristic of DNNs.
-In this work, we show the possibility to leverage existing algorithms of sharpness (such as~\citep{foret2020sharpness}) to advance poisoning attacks.
-Through experimental studies, we show that our proposed method \ourmodel is a general and principle strategy and it can significantly enhance various types of poisoning attacks, including targeted attacks, un-targeted attacks and backdoor attacks, without an obvious computation overhead.
+In our work, we show the possibility to leverage the algorithms of sharpness (such as~\citep{foret2020sharpness}) to advance poisoning attacks.
+Through experimental studies, we show that our proposed method \textbf{\ourmodel is a general and principle strategy} and it can improve the performance of various poisoning attacks, including targeted attacks, un-targeted attacks and backdoor attacks (Section~\ref{exp:targeted}, \ref{exp:backdoor}\&~\ref{exp:untargeted}).
+Moreover, we show \ourmodel can also effectively improve the poisoning effect under various re-training uncertainties, including for re-training algorithm as well as model architectures (Section~\ref{sec:exp3}).
+Compared to the E\&R strategy~\citep{huang2020metapoison}, we show \ourmodel is more computational efficient (Section~\ref{sec:exp2}).